KasperSK/docker-itifn/workshops/workshop 03/README.md

     tayga --mktun

-Enable datagram forwarding on interfaces on NAT64gw:
+Enable datagram forwarding on interfaces on NAT64 gateway:

     sysctl -w net.ipv6.conf.all.forwarding=1
     sysctl -w net.ipv4.ip_forward=1

-Define a new interface on the NAT64gw and assign an IPv4 as well as an IPv6 address to the interface:
+Define a new interface on the NAT64 gateway and assign an IPv4 as well as an IPv6 address to the interface:

     ip link set nat64 up
     ip addr add 192.168.0.1 dev nat64